 - The writing or barcodes on labels should be large enough to see from a reasonable distance and should be in a font that is easy to read

 - Choosing colors like black on yellow or white on red are great options for making sure the labels are easily identified from other unrelated labels in the warehouse.
 You can also use different color schemes for easy identification of the purpose of each label type

 - Labels should be easy to change or create using an office printer or label maker in case of damage or changed information

 - They should be placed in a position that would keep normal warehouse activity from easily ripping or damaging them

 - Using arrows is helpful for identifying exactly what rack or carton the label is referring to

 Get Inventory Management Help from APS Fulfillment, Inc.

 Taking the time to change and improve your warehouse inventory management and organization will make life easier for you and your employees.
 The team at APS Fulfillment, Inc has solutions to meet your warehouse organization needs.
-If you’re looking for a warehouse labeling system to improve your inventory management, then look no further than APS Fulfillment, Inc. You can contact us by e-mail at [email protected] or toll-free by phone at (954) 582-7450.
+If you’re looking for a warehouse labeling system to improve your inventory management, then look no further than APS Fulfillment, Inc. You can contact us by e-mail at [email protected] or by phone at (954) 582-7450.